-In western classical music tradition (on which much of today's popular music worldwide is based), modulations are usually between keys that are close to each other—that is, they differ by at most one or two sharps or flats, if at all.
+In Western classical music tradition (on which much of today's popular music worldwide is based), modulations are usually between keys that are close to each other—that is, they differ by at most one or two sharps or flats, if at all.
 These feel natural because the two keys have a lot of pitches in common with each other.
 One prominent exception to this is going between the major and minor keys of the same home note (e.g. C major and C minor) - but that's not really a modulation anyway, just a mode shift.

 Going into the 19th century, musicians started to experiment with more stuff (culminating in the 20th century where songs sometimes didn't have a key at all).
 The resulting repertoire of common modulations grew quickly.
 This was also where the Truck Driver's Gear Change, the business of modulating up by a mere half-step, began to gain ground.
-These are unlike prior modulations because they don't add a sharp to the key signature, they add a sharp to every note being played.
-Typically this means shifting from a sharp key to a flat key or vice versa, which would have given some classical composers apoplexies (indeed, if you were to plot this type of modulation on the Circle of Fifths, you would be jumping to a position almost directly opposite the starting key), but it works because the keys are so similar.
+These were unlike prior modulations because they didn't add a sharp to the key signature, they added a sharp to every note being played.
+Typically, this means shifting from a sharp key to a flat key or vice versa, which would have given some classical composers apoplexies (indeed, if you were to plot this type of modulation on the Circle of Fifths, you would be jumping to a position almost directly opposite the starting key), but it works because the keys are so similar.